Code-Institute-Submissions/MS2-3/readme.md

 #### Landing Screen:
    - The landing screen is simple in form and has a subltle parallax animaiton based on the users mouse move.
    - An audio track plays in the background and the boombox image is animated to the beat of the music.
-   - The landing screen is simple in form and has a subltle parallax animaiton based on the users mouse move.

 #### Navigation:
    - Navigation is provided via two buttons on the landing screen, "How to Play" and "Start Game".
-Further navigation is provided within the modals that these buttons activate.
+The "Start Game" launched a "Select Difficulty modal.
+This modal has three button options, "Easy", "Normal" and "Hard" and will navigate to the main game screen when one selected.

 #### Modals:
    - Modals are used throughout the game to display various elements e.g. "How To Play", "Select Difficulty", "You Win" & "You Lose".
 This prevents any need for further pages.